Noise Fit, Estimation Error and a Sharpe Information Criterion: Extensions

 \section{Extensions}

 There are several directions into which this article can be extended.

-First, this article is restricted to the case in which the returns of the strategy depend linearly on the parameter $\mu(\theta)=\mu^T\theta$.
-In our earlier working paper (\cite{paulsen2016noise}) we relaxed this assumption.
-Under suitable regularity assumptions all results are still asymptotically true.
-Namely, for large times $T$, the estimated parameter will converge to the true parameter and therefore be closer and closer to it with higher and higher probability.
+First, this article is restricted to the case in which the returns of the strategy depend linearly on the parameter: $\mu(\theta)=\mu^T\theta$.
+Under suitable regularity assumptions all results are still asymptotically true for non-linear relationships $\mu(\theta)$.
+Namely, for large times $T$, the estimated parameter will converge to the true parameter.
 Around the true parameter, the situation will, thanks to the regularity assumptions, be approximately linear and we are back in the case of this article.
-This, together with control of large (but unlikely) deviations will prove that SRIC is an asymptotically (of order $1/T$) unbiased estimator of the out-of-sample Sharpe ratio in a more general case of non-linear dependencies.
+This, together with control of large (but unlikely) deviations will prove that SRIC is an asymptotically (of order $o(1/T)$) unbiased estimator of the out-of-sample Sharpe ratio in a more general case of non-linear dependencies.

-Second, it would be nice to incorporate \textit{transaction cost} and estimate the out-of-sample Sharpe net of transaction cost.
-In the easiest case, the transaction cost are just a constant (independent of the parameter $\theta$).
-In that case, $\rho$ and $\tau$ as defined in the paper would be the Sharpe ratios gross of transaction cost, while $\rho-c$ and $\tau-c$ would be the Sharpe ratios net of transaction cost.
-Hence, with constant transaction cost the results of this paper are valid.
-Note that holding the true net Sharpe $\tau^* - c$ fix, higher transaction cost $c$ (e.g. due to a shorter trading horizon) are beneficial as they tend to reduce noise fit and estimation error.
-The intuition is that with a fixed net Sharpe the gross Sharpe is larger when transaction cost are higher.
-This implies a more beneficial signal to noise ratio that facilitates parameter estimation.

-Third, in this paper, we chose to consider a setting with Gaussian noise.
-All results, however, apply asymptotically with \textit{non-Gaussian noise} provided two conditions are fulfilled. i) The noise needs to have sufficiently bounded higher moments and ii) the covariance matrix $\Sigma$ needs to be known (and not estimated).
+Second, in this paper, we chose to consider a setting with Gaussian noise.
+However, all results apply asymptotically with \textit{non-Gaussian noise} if the noise has sufficiently bounded higher moments.